 Certain fields that many would regard as being part of science or engineering are not included in the STEM list.
 The allowable fields are designated by CIP (College Instructional Program) codes.
-A complete list of STEM designated degree programs can be found at: http://www.ice.gov/doclib/sevis/pdf/stem-list.pdf
+Link to a complete list of STEM designated degree programs

-Besides having to be enrolled in a “STEM” field of study, there are many additional requirements for the 17-Month Extension of OPT:
+Besides having to be enrolled in a “STEM” field of study, there are many additional requirements for the OPT STEM Extension:

 The student must be currently authorized for a 12-month period of OPT and working for a US employer in a job directly related to the student’s field of study.

 The student must have successfully completed a bachelor’s, master’s or doctoral degree in a field on the DHS STEM Designated Degree Program list, from a SEVIS-certified US college or university.

 At the time of application for the extension, the student must have a job-offer or be employed by an employer registered with the “E-Verify” federal employment verification system.
 For more information on “E-Verify,” see the next section.

 The student must not have previously received an OPT STEM extension after earning a STEM degree.

 The student must apply for the extension through their former school’s international student office.
 The school’s Designated School official must recommend the extension and issue a new I-20 with the recommendation noted.
 The I-20 must be submitted with the I-765 and other required documents and fee.